3loop/loop-decoder/apps/docs/src/content/docs/reference/data-loaders.md

 ABI strategies will receive the contract address, and event or function signature as input and would return the ABI as a stringified JSON.
 Loop Decoder provides some strategies out of the box:

 - `EtherscanStrategyResolver` - resolves the ABI from Etherscan
+- `EtherscanV2StrategyResolver` - resolves the ABI from Etherscan v2
 - `SourcifyStrategyResolver` - resolves the ABI from Sourcify
 - `FourByteStrategyResolver` - resolves the ABI from 4byte.directory
 - `OpenchainStrategyResolver` - resolves the ABI from Openchain